 Psychotherapy can help children and young people to make sense of what they are experiencing, feel less distressed, become more self-aware, heal and develop resilience.

 Working psychotherapeutically with children, young people and their families is not the same as therapy with adults.
 The work needs specialist skills and knowledge.
-This is why it’s important that if you are looking for a therapist for a child or young person, you search for someone that has received specialist training.
+This is why it’s important to find a therapist with specialist training as they are equipped to work with a child or young person.

 Our Find a Therapist directory contains hundreds of UKCP-registered psychotherapists who are qualified to work with children and young people or families.
 Find them by using the ‘works with children or young people’ or ‘works with families’ filter option when you search the directory.

 Therapists who have completed specific specialist training and who work exclusively with children and adolescents are included on a specialist register.
 There are two titles associated with the child register:

 Psychotherapists with UKCP's Child and Adolescent Proficiency Marker mainly work with adults but also, occasionally, with children and young people.
 The Proficiency Marker shows that they meet the standard of expertise the UKCP has set for working with under 18s.

 Specially qualified therapists can also work psychotherapeutically with babies, where the client is the parent-infant relationship.
 Find out more in our blog.